 SELECT id,parentId,type FROM syn12162270 WHERE type = 'folder' AND benefactorId <> projectId

-For more information on how to use SQL-like queries in Synapse, see the Searching Tables and Views page.
+For more information on how to use SQL-like queries in Synapse, see Querying Tables, Views, and Datasets.